mxx8813/kickstarter-analysis/README.md

 ## Recommendations

-The detailed analysis we conducted quite clearly informs us that that if Louise wants to optimize for the most successful outcome for future campaigns, the recommendations are as follows:
+The detailed analysis we conducted quite clearly informs us that if Louise wants to optimize for the most successful outcome for future campaigns, the recommendations are as follows:

 1. **Getting Spotlight:**